Geissele MK8 AR-15 Free Float MLOK Handguard Review (HD)

 What are the key features of the Geissele MK8 M-LOK handguard?

-The Geissele MK8 features M-LOK slots at 3, 6, and 9 o'clock positions, plus 45-degree offsets, and QD sling mounts at 3 and 9 o'clock.
-It also has a T-marked 1913 Picatinny top rail for accessory mounting and a robust, secure mounting system.
+The Geissele MK8 features M-LOK slots at 3, 6, and 9 o'clock positions, plus 45-degree offsets, and QD sling mount points at 3 and 9 o'clock.
+It also includes a T-marked 1913 Picatinny top rail for accessory mounting and is known for its robust, non-rotating design.

 How is the Geissele MK8 handguard installed?

-What is the weight and price of the Geissele MK8 handguard?
+What is the difference between the Geissele MK8 and MK4 handguards?

-The MK8 uses M-LOK on its sides and is lighter, while the MK4 features integrated 1913 Picatinny sections on its sides.
-The MK4 might offer slightly better zero retention for accessories like lights and lasers.
+The MK8 utilizes M-LOK attachment on its sides, offering a lighter and slimmer profile.
+The MK4 features integrated 1913 Picatinny rails on the sides, which can provide slightly better zero retention for mounted accessories like lights and lasers due to its inherent rigidity.

 More Tactical & Gear Videos You Might Like